varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 Let's consider how Muon differs from a much simpler optimizer, Stochastic Gradient Descent with Momentum (SGDM).
 SGDM updates parameters using an exponential moving average (EMA) of gradients and, at each step, nudges the weights a small distance in the opposite direction of that averaged gradient.
 Muon (MomentUm Orthogonalized by Newton-Schulz) takes this same gradient EMA but *orthogonalizes* it via a matrix-sign function before applying the update.
 Orthogonalization is a rich concept; for now, you can think of it as a special form of normalization that keeps the gradient's directions but not their overall magnitude (see footnote for more info) [^spectral].

 [^spectral]: The spectral directions of a matrix corresponds to how its transformation stretches the input/output space.
 Formally, spectral directions are the left and right singular vectors in the Singular Value Decomposition (SVD) of a matrix.
 The amount each direction is stretched corresponds to *singular values* in the SVD.
-Orthogonalization finds a matrix with identical spectral directions but with all the singular value equal to $1$.
-The resulting matrix has a transformation that has the same directions but is *isometric* between the input and output spaces: distances, lengths, and angles are preserved.
-Why is this isometry useful?
+Orthogonalization finds a matrix with identical spectral directions but with all the singular value equal to $1$. %% The resulting matrix has a transformation that has the same directions but is *isometric* between the input and output spaces: distances, lengths, and angles are preserved.  %%Why is this isometry useful?
 [Bernstein and Newhouse 2024](https://arxiv.org/abs/2410.21265) relate a powerful intuition: implicitly, gradient descent uses the Euclidean/Frobenius norm.
 SGD will update the weights away from the gradient with magnitude corresponding to the distance in the Euclidean metric.
-The correct metric for the gradient is as according to how much it transforms the input space—it measures of the sensitivity of the matrix-as-a-function—which would make it an element of the dual space.
+The correct metric for the gradient should consider how much it transforms the input space, which corresponds to the Spectral metric.
 Orthogonalization is acting as a map from transformation space to weight space so that the update and the weights are in the same geometry.

 Adam (ADaptive Moment Estimation) also builds on SGDM, but in a different way.
 It keeps an EMA of the squared gradients for each parameter, and then forms a variance-corrected update by dividing the gradient EMA by this squared-gradient EMA.